aramay/phase0/week-4/nums-letters.md

 4. What are strings?
 Why and when would you use them?
+    A string is a sequence of characters.

+    ```irb(main):007:0> puts "hello, world"
+hello, world```
+    We can represent punctuation, special charaacters that we cannot reprsent with anyother data type.

 5. What are local variables?
 Why and when would you use them?
+    Local variables are limited in scope, such as method definition.
+    Local can be re-used in different parts of the program.
 6. How was this challenge?
 Did you get a good review of some of the basics?
+    This was good re-fresher on arithematic division , strings.
+    I have not used IRB before, it is different way of doing things that i've seen before.